rnystrom/RNSwipeViewController/README.md

 Seemlessly integrate beautifully functional view controllers into your app that are accessible with just the swipe of a finger.
 Inspiration for this project came from [David Smith](http://david-smith.org) and his gorgeous app [Check The Weather](http://checktheweather.co).

+Note: As of now, RNSwipeViewController is intended for use with portrait orientation on iPhone/iPod only.

+## Video ##

+<iframe width="420" height="315" src="http://www.youtube.com/embed/5Un5OesiJW8" frameborder="0" allowfullscreen></iframe>

 ## Installation ##

 Drag the included <code>RNSwipeViewController</code> folder into your project.
 Then, include the following frameworks under *Link Binary With Libraries*: